MinicMilica/README/README.md

 5.

 ## About The Project
 This application is created because of for easier passenger records.
-It contains tools for creating passenger profiles with basic information such as: first name, last name, passport id and email address.
+It contains tools for creating, deleteing, updateing passengers profiles.
+Profiles have  basic information about passenger such as: first name, last name, passport id and email address.

 #### headling 4